Skip to content

 };

-RingBuffer* ringbuf_create(size_t capacity) {
+RingBuffer* ring_buf_create(size_t capacity) {

-RingBuffer* rb = (RingBuffer*)malloc(sizeof(RingBuffer));
+RingBuffer* rb = malloc(sizeof(RingBuffer));

 if (!rb) return NULL;

-if (!rb->data) {
+if (!rb->buffer) {

 free(rb);